 As an EU citizen, you are permitted to live in any EU country while studying as long as you:

-In the UK, student visas are part of the tier 4 visa category and you will need to show:
+In the UK, student visas are part of the tier 4 visa category.
+You can apply for a general student visa if you are from outside the European Economic Area (EEA) or Switzerland and you will need to show:

 As an international student coming to the UK, the Home Office also advises you to:

 Find out more at GOV.UK - Student visas .